GeorgyMakarov/neuralnet_test/readme.md

 - [ ] part 12: [stock price 2] part;
 - [ ] part 13: [stock price 3] part;

+### Architecture

+**Multilayer perceptron** is a *feed-forward* artificial network that maps the sets of inputs with a set of appropriate outputs.
+It consists of multiple layers of nodes with each layer fully connected to the next one.
+It uses the non-linear activation function and backpropagation for training. *MLP* can distinguish data with non-linear dependencies.

+**Recurrent neural network** is a network where units' connections create a directed cycle. *RNN* exhibits dynamic temporal behavior.
+It can use internal memory to process inputs.
+An example of such network is *LSTM* network.

+**Convolutional neural network** is a network where connections between neurons are organized in patterns, inspired by animal visual cortex.
+This way *CNN* is reacting to overlapping regions tiling the visual field.

 ### Data preprocessing